rexrainbow/phaser3-rex-notes/docs/docs/ui-confirmaction.md

         }
         ```
 - Callbacks
-    - `accept`, `acceptScope` : Callback invoking when click accept/OK button of Confirm dialog
+    - `confirm`, `confirmScope` : Callback invoking when click confirm/OK button of Confirm dialog
-    - `acceptButtonIndex` : Index of accept/OK button on Confirm dialog.
+    - `confirmButtonIndex` : Index of confirm/OK button on Confirm dialog.
 Default value is `0`.
-    - `reject`, `rejectScope` : Callback invoking when click reject/cancel button of Confirm dialog
+    - `cancel`, `cancelScope` : Callback invoking when click cancel/cancel button of Confirm dialog
-    - `rejectButtonIndex` : Index of reject/cancel button on Confirm dialog.
+    - `cancelButtonIndex` : Index of cancel/cancel button on Confirm dialog.
 Default value is `1`.
 - `dialog` : Confirm dialog will be destroy after clicking any button.